TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 [debugging-book]: https://debuggingrules.com/?page_id=31

-In this spirit, here are the three principles—rules—I use to deal with harder type errors:
+In this spirit, here are the three principles I use to deal with harder type errors:

   1. **Read the error**: when you load your code and see a bunch of red text, don't panic.
 Stop and read the errors—the error messages are the compiler's best attempt to tell you what's going on, and they're where we will start our debugging process.
   2. **Think in constraints**: Haskell's type system works like a set of constraints (and type *inference* works like constraint solving).
 When you see an error, read it as “here is an *inconsistency* in your code's type” and not “here is exactly where your code is *wrong*”.